Filing for Bankruptcy in South Dakota

 Other South Dakota Exemptions

 • Personal property.
-Clothing; food and fuel to last one year; bible and books up to $200; pictures; cemetery association property; church pew; burial plot; health aids that are prescribed by a professional. (§§ 43-45-2(2) through (5); 43-29-25)
+Clothing; food and fuel to last one year; bible and books up to $200; pictures; cemetery association property; church pew; burial plot; health aids prescribed by a professional. (§§ 43-45-2(2) through (5); 43-29-25)

 • Wages.
-Wages that you earned within the 60 days before your bankruptcy if needed to support a family (§ 15-20-12); wages of prisoners in work programs (§ 24-8-10).
+Wages earned within the 60 days before your bankruptcy if needed to support a family (§ 15-20-12); wages of prisoners in work programs (§ 24-8-10).

 • Pensions.
-Public employees (§ 3-12-115); city employees (§ 9-16-47); ERISA-qualified benefits up to the currently-allowed amount (§ 9-16-47).
+Public employees (§ 3-12-115); city employees (§ 9-16-47); ERISA-qualified benefits up to the currently allowed amount (§ 9-16-47).

 • Public benefits.
 Crime victims' compensation (§ 23A-28B-24); public assistance (§ 28-7A-18); unemployment compensation (§ 61-6-28); workers' compensation (§ 62-4-42).